A person carries on a business as a scrap metal dealer and must be licensed if they:

 Download and complete the application form [PDF 114kb] and submit with the appropriate fee.

-Every person listed on the form is required to submit a basic disclosure certificate from Disclosure Scotland.
+Every person listed on the form is required to submit a basic disclosure certificate from the Disclosure and Barring Service.
 The certificate must be less than 3 months old at the date of application.

 Only original certificates will be accepted – if you need the certificate to make applications to other authorities please bring the original certificate to the licensing desk at Customer First where a copy can be made.